geoserver/geoserver/doc/en/user/source/community/netcdf-ghrsst/index.rst

 To install the module, unpack the zip file contents into GeoServer own ``WEB-INF/lib`` directory and restart GeoServer.

+For the module to work, the :ref:`netcdf` and :ref:`_netcdf-out`` extensions must also be installed.

 Input preparation
 -----------------